symfony2admingenerator/GeneratorBundle/Resources/new-doc/admin/actions.md

 If you want to adjust the list, excel, new, edit or show view, check the [builder configuration][builder-config] documentation.

+> **Note**: Keep in mind that every piece of controller code can be overwritten in your bundle.
+Check the cache to find what is generated in your case.

 ### Batch actions

 Batch actions are only available in the list view and are rendered at the bottom of the list (left half of the screen).
 There is a single pre-defined batch action: `delete`.